AdityaKobbai/SBA-Loan-Default-Prediction-and-Analysis-Machine-Learning/README.md

 ## Scoring Function

-You only need to submit single scoring function for either GBM or LightGBM model.
 The scoring function will perform the following activities:
 - Accept dataset in the same format as provided with the project, minus "target" column
 - Load trained model and any encoders that are needed to transform data
 - Transform dataset into format that can be scored with the trained model
-- Score the dataset and return the results, for each record in a similar way as in Project 1:
+- Score the dataset and return the results, for each record:
     - Record label as determined by final model
     - You need to assign label based on maximum F1 threshold
-    - Probability

 ```
 index	label	probability_0	probability_1